 Effective January 1, 2018, we adopted Accounting Standards Codification, or ASC Topic 606, Revenue from Contracts with Customers (ASC 606) using the modified retrospective method, for all contracts that had not been completed as of that date.
-As of the adoption date, we had entered into one out-licensing agreement that was within the scope of ASC 606, under which we have licensed our product candidate rights to a third party.
-The term of this arrangement included the following: a non-refundable, up-front license fee, development and commercial milestone payments, and royalties on net sales of licensed products.
-Each of these payments results in license, collaboration and other revenues, except for revenues from royalties on net sales of licensed products, which are classified as royalty revenues.
+As of the adoption date, we had entered into one out-licensing agreement that was within the scope of ASC 606, under which we have licensed certain of our product candidate rights to a third party.
+The terms of this arrangement included a non-refundable, up-front license fee, development and commercial milestone payments, and royalties on net sales of licensed products.
+Any revenues resulting from these payments are collectively classified as collaboration revenue, except for royalties on net sales of licensed products, which are classified as royalty revenues.

 At the inception of an arrangement, we evaluate if a counterparty to a contract is a customer, if the arrangement is within the scope of revenue from contracts with customers guidance, and the term of the contract.
 We recognize revenue when the customer obtains control of promised goods or services in a contract for an amount that reflects the consideration we expect to receive in exchange for those goods or services.
-For contracts with customers, we apply the following five-step model in order to determine this amount: (i) identification of the promised goods or services in the contract; (ii) determination of whether the promised goods or services are performance obligations, including whether they are distinct in the context of the contract; (iii) measurement of the transaction price, including the constraint on variable consideration; (iv) allocation of the transaction price to the performance obligations; and (v) recognition of revenue when (or as) we satisfy each performance obligation.
+For contracts with customers, we apply the following five-step model in order to determine this amount: (i) identification of the promised goods or services in the contract; (ii) determination of whether the promised goods or services are performance obligations, including whether they are distinct in the context of the contract; (iii) measurement of the transaction price, including any constraint on variable consideration; (iv) allocation of the transaction price to the performance obligations; and (v) recognition of revenue when (or as) we satisfy each performance obligation.
 We only apply the five-step model to contracts when it is probable that we will collect the consideration we are entitled to in exchange for the goods or services we transfer to the customer.
-As part of the accounting for contracts with customers, we must develop assumptions that require judgment to determine the standalone selling price of each performance obligation identified in the contract.
-We then allocate the total transaction price to each performance obligation based on the estimated standalone selling prices of each performance obligation.
+As part of the accounting for contracts with customers, we must develop assumptions that require judgment to determine the standalone selling price of each performance obligation.
 We recognize the amount of the transaction price as revenue that is allocated to the respective performance obligation when the performance obligation is satisfied or as it is satisfied.
 Generally, our performance obligations are transferred to customers at a point in time, typically upon delivery.